Fauci not honest about COVID origin, says Adm. Brett Giroir

 Giroir claims Fauci was being ‘antagonistic’ to Trump over Wuhan lab leak theory

 Adm.
-Brett Giroir, former White House coronavirus testing czar, accused Dr. Anthony Fauci of being dishonest about the origin of the coronavirus.
+Brett Giroir, former White House coronavirus testing czar, accused Dr. Anthony Fauci of being dishonest about the origin of the coronavirus, after he originally claimed in May of 2020 that the virus could not have been "artificially or deliberately manipulated" from the Wuhan lab the way the mutations have "naturally evolved."

 "The statement from last year was completely false," Giroir told "America’s Newsroom" on Thursday.
 "There was no pattern of mutations that suggest that it went right from an animal in a natural situation to humans — and there's still no evidence to show that.
 So that statement was completely wrong."